Kansas City Monarchs: J.L. Wilkinson

 J.L.
 Wilkinson was the owner of the Kansas City Monarchs team from 1920 until the team was sold to Tom Baird in 1947.
 J.L.
-Wilkinson was the first person to use days like "Ladies' Day" and "Kid's Day".
-These days were used to promote baseball and attract more players to the All Nationals Club to develop their talent and eventually be available to be placed on the Kansas City Monarch team.
+Wilkinson used days like "Ladies' Day" and "Kid's Day" to promote baseball and attract more players to the All Nationals Club to develop their talent and eventually be available to be placed on the Kansas City Monarch team.
 He was among the top businessmen and promoters for African American baseball.
 This helped the Kansas City Monarchs become a very stable and successful franchise.
 J.L.
 Wilkinson's Kansas City Monarchs was the only team in the Negro Leagues to play against a comedic team even after there were regulations put in place so that other teams could avoid playing against the comedic team.
 This comedic team wore grass skirts, war paint, and bright uniforms with a clown on the front.

 Night baseball

 The Monarchs won four pennant championships before they introduced night baseball in the 1930s.
-The Kansas City Monarchs started playing night baseball to try to get more people to come to the games. the first night game was in early march, 1930 in Lawrence, Kansas.
+The Kansas City Monarchs started playing night baseball to try to get more people to come to the games.
+The first night game was in early March, 1930 in Lawrence, Kansas.
 The Monarchs had portable light systems that could be transported on the team's bus to any game.
 The lights were powered by portable generators and attached to retractable poles.
 This was the first team to regularly play baseball under artificial light, including the major league teams.
 Night baseball gave the Monarchs more time to play more games, which also allowed them to make more profits.
 This increase in profits helped the Kansas City Monarchs continue to be one of the most stable franchises in the Negro Leagues.